-Name of App licant Organization:
+Name of Applicant Organization:

-Application P roject Name:
+Application Project Name:

-attached at t program/pro ered for funding, applications must be completed with the following documents he time of submission.
-Please complete an Application Form for each proposed ject.
+To be considered for funding, applications must be completed with the following documents attached at the time of submission.
+Please complete an Application Form for each proposed program/project.
 If an item is not applicable, indicate "N/A" in the box.
-If you need assistance, Lawrence at (315) 792-0193.
+If you need assistance, contact Michael Peek at mpeek@cityofutica.com or call 315-792-0181.

-1 Application Checklist
+- 1 Application Checklist

-2 Application
+- 2 Application

-3 Organization's tax-exempt documentation Copy of Certification of Incorporation Copy of By-laws Copy of organization's organizational chart Copy of IRS tax status letter Dun and Bradstreet (DUNS) number Copy of organization's latest fiscal audit or 990
+- 3 Organization's tax-exempt documentation

+- Copy of Certification of Incorporation

+- Copy of By-laws

+- Copy of organization's organizational chart

+- Copy of IRS tax status letter

+- Dun and Bradstreet (DUNS) number

+- Copy of organization's latest fiscal auditor 990

-4 Project Budget
+- 4 Project Budget

-5 Project Narrative (limited to maximum of 7 single-sided pages with minimum 1" border on all sides and Arial 12-point font
+- 5 Project Narrative (limited to maximum of 7 single-sided pages with minimum 1" border on all sides and Arial 12-point font

-EMERGENCY SOLUTIONS GRANT (ESG)
+2024-2025 EMERGENCY SOLUTIONS GRANT (ESG) FUNDING APPLICATION

-FUNDING APPLICATION

 Name of Applicant:

-Application Street Addre ess:
+Application Street Address:

 City, State and ZIP:

 Contact Person:

-Phone/E-mail: Phone/E-mail:
+Phone/E-mail:

 Activity to be Funded:

 Amount Requested:

-Type of Activity: (check all that apply) Construction Program Program Operating Funds Program Administrative Funds New/Never funded On-going/Previously funded Number of Years Funded Funds nded
+Type of Activity: Construction (check all that apply) Program Program Operating Funds Program Administrative Funds

+Applicant's Funding History: New/Never funded On-going/Previously funded Number of Years Funded

-Total Units of Service pe er Month :
+Total Units of Service per Month :

 Total Units of Service per Year:

 Estimated % of low- and moderate-income persons to be served:

-HUD FY 2017 Low (80%) Income Limits for the Utica-Rome MSA
+HUD FY 2023 Low (80%) Income Limits for the Utica-Rome MSA

-FY 2017 LIMITS 1 Person 2 Person 3 Person 4 Person 5 Person 6 Person 7 Person

-Low-Income (80% of MFI) \$35,000 \$40,000 \$45,000 \$50,000 \$54,000 \$58,000 \$62,000
+FY 2023 LIMITS 1 Person 2 Person 3 Person 4 Person 5 Person 6 Person 7 Person Low-Income (80% of MFI) \$47,750 \$54,550 \$61,350 \$68,150 \$73 , 650 \$79,100 \$84,550

+FY 2024 Income Limits have not yet been announced, but will supersede 2023 limits
-Are at least 51% of the clients that you intend to serve with this activity considered to be low-to moderate-income?
-Yes No

-By what standard will income eligibility of beneficiaries be measured?
+/ this activity considered to be low- to moderate-income?
+Yes No No By what standard will income eligibility of beneficiaries be measured?
 HUD Income Chart US Census Data Other (specify)